Code-Institute-Submissions/jjayadeepravuri-project2/README.md

 * As a user, I want to see what was the correct answer if I have chosen an incorrect answer.
 * As a user, I want to know how many questions I have left to complete the quiz.
 * As a user, I want to be able to play the game again.
+* As a user, I want to know how much I scored

 ### Typography